 And stab into your foam.
 I found this oddly satisfying.
 It makes a nice little crunch.

 Then, repeat, repeat, repeat!
 It fills up a lot more quickly than you’d expect.
-My fabric pieces were about 1/2″ apart.
+My pieces of fabric were about 1/2″ apart.
 I tried to distribute both kinds of fabric evenly and I think it worked out great!
-I did try and work the pieces at the bottom of the heart so that the point would be clearly visible.
+I did try and work the fabric pieces at the bottom of the heart so that the point would be clearly visible.

 To hang it, I just pinned some white ribbon to the back of the wreath.
 You could also use tacks or hot glue.